 Best San Francisco Hotels for: Touristy fun

 Transportation: Good.
-A lot will be within walking distance, but if not, Fisherman’s Wharf is connected to the rest of city by MUNI buses and scenic cable cars
+A lot of attractions are within walking distance.
+For those that aren’t, Fisherman’s Wharf is connected to the rest of the city by MUNI buses and scenic cable cars.

 Cons: Touristy, crowded, noisy, inauthentic

-But it is also where you can find the famous Pier 39 sea lions, begin your San Francisco tours, and catch the boat to Alcatraz.
+But it is also where you can find the famous Pier 39 sea lions, start many San Francisco city tours, and catch the boat to Alcatraz.
 These are all must-do things for San Francisco first-timers!
 Staying at a Fisherman’s Wharf, San Francisco hotel makes it easy.

-The best things to do at Fisherman’s Wharf tend to be a bit kitschy, but definitely memory-making, especially for families with children to entertain.
+The best things to do at Fisherman’s Wharf tend to be a bit kitschy, but sure to make some memories, especially for families with children to entertain.
 Don’t miss Pier 45’s Musee Mechanique, a vintage arcade game museum that is free to enter.
-A handful of change is all it takes to have a great time.
+All you need is a handful of change to have a great time.

-Learn about the animals in the Bay at The Aquarium of the Bay.
-Grab sourdough bread bowls full of chowder from Boudin Bakery.
-You can take a tour here too and become a sourdough expert!
-After lunch, walk west to Ghiradelli Square for a sample, and maybe even a sundae at the famous chocolatier.
+You can also learn about animals at The Aquarium of the Bay, grab sourdough bread bowls full of chowder from Boudin Bakery, and walk west to Ghiradelli Square for a sample — or a sundae — from the famous chocolatier.

-The cable car turnaround station at Powell and Mason is perfect for that classic cable car photo.
-The Powell/Mason line cable cars can take you to Union Square, traversing up Russian Hill in classic San Francisco fashion, with incredible views.
-If you like the idea of being right in the center of the tourist action, staying at a Fisherman’s Wharf, San Francisco hotel may be a great choice for you!
-We definitely recommend venturing outside of the area to see some more authentic San Francisco too, though.
+If you like the idea of being right in the center of the action, then staying at a Fisherman’s Wharf, San Francisco hotel may be a great choice for you.
+We recommend venturing outside of the area to see some more authentic parts of San Francisco too, though.

-Insider Tip: A great intro to the entire city is this Guided City Tour.
-Your local guide takes you to some of the best views in the city, like the Golden Gate Bridge and Twin Peaks, as well as introduces you to a few of the neighborhoods.
-After this tour, you will be excited to go back to those areas on your own to explore with confidence.
+Insider Tip: A great introduction to the entire city is this Guided City Tour.
+Your local guide takes you to some of the best views in the city, like the Golden Gate Bridge and Twin Peaks, and introduces you to a few of the best neighborhoods.
+After this tour, you can go back to those areas on your own to explore them with confidence and see anything that you missed!

 Fisherman’s Wharf, San Francisco Hotel Recommendations